-Scenes of jubilation in Dublin and around the country following Ireland's draw with England at the World Cup.
+Scenes of jubilation in Dublin and around the country after the Republic of Ireland draw with England.

 RTÉ News tried to catch the mood of the nation after Kevin Sheedy's goal gave Ireland a draw against England in the opening game at the 1990 World Cup.
 The Taoiseach Charles Haughey travelling to a meeting with European leaders congratulated the Irish team on their performance and wished them well for the rest of the tournament.

 In Dublin and around the country the reaction from Irish fans was a raucous mixture of joy and relief.
 Cars drove up and down O'Connell Street horns beeping while fans waved flags and danced in the fountain.